paldhous/ucb/2018/dataviz/md/class8.md

   group_by(county,start_year) %>%
   summarize(enrolled = sum(enrollment, na.rm = TRUE),
             completed = sum(complete, na.rm = TRUE)) %>%
-  mutate(pc_incomplete = round(((enrolled-completed)/enrolled*100),2))
+  mutate(pc_incomplete = enrolled-completed/enrolled*100),2))
 ```

 #### Identify the five counties with the largest enrollment over all years, then filter the counties summary data to include these counties only

-To do this, we will sum the enrollment numbers by county across all the years, sort gthe counties in descending order, filter for the top five using `head(5)` and then select the county names.
+To do this, we will sum the enrollment numbers by county across all the years, sort the counties in descending order, filter for the top five using `head(5)` and then select the county names.

 Having done that, we can use a `semi_join` to filter the counties summary data.